haowangbiostat/anticipation_swcrt/README.md

 - Run [`simulation_IV.R`](code/simulation_IV.R) to get [`Table 4`](result/simulation_IV/table_4.R) in the main article.

-### Trial planning software
-We provide an R function [`Trt.Ant.Power`](software/trial_planning.R) to compute statistical power for stepped wedge cluster randomized trials with or without anticipation.

 ### Helper Functions Are Collected in [`code`](code)

 The following scripts collect all the helper functions used in this repository.
 You do not need to separately run any of the scripts to replicate the results in the paper.